 - Glitter…which is optional.
 My tree came with glitter already sprinkled on, but I added a little more.

 I know it seems like a long list, but really it comes together so quickly once the pot and dish are painted.
 Here are the steps to make this project:

 - Spray paint the pot and dish.
 You will want to paint the pot and dish upside down first, let dry, turn over, sand the rough bits smooth, and paint the rest of the project.
 Allow to dry overnight.

 - Repot the plant into the freshly painted and dried pot.

 - Put the Fairy Lights on the Tree.

 - Hang the mini ornaments.

 - Make and hang the bows. (totally optional)

-I hope you enjoy this pretty project that incorporates both my love of gardening and DIY.
-I absolutely adore this little tree.
-Once the season is over, the decorations can go into a ziplock bag, and be put away in a small space in my hall closet.
-I love the lights so much, they might stay on through the whole winter.
+I hope you enjoy this mini Christmas Tree project that incorporates both gardening and DIY.
+Once the season is over, the decorations can go into a ziplock bag, and be put away in a small space in a hall closet.
+I love the lights so much, they generally stay on through the whole winter.

 If this is your first time visiting my blog, welcome!
-I would love if you signed up for my email list while you’re here.
+Please sign up for my email list while you’re here.
 I design lots of fun content, and I will email you about once a week with links to all the fun projects and videos.
 And if you are a regular reader, thank you!
-I appreciate you so very much.
-In any event.
-I would love to see your little decorated tree if you make one, so tag me on instagram with #pattymacmakes so I can see it.

 Hi there, I’m Patty.